Location: 57 Haymarket

 Where to buy tickets

-The best place to buy tickets for Phantom of the Opera is SeeTickets.
-From this company you will buy tickets at face value.
-There are often good deals available from other ticket companies, especially if you book in advance.
-Always look at SeeTickets first to set a base price.
+The best place to buy tickets for Phantom of the Opera is through the LW Theatres website where you will buy tickets at face value.